StarryBlue7/password-generator/README.md

 ## Acknowledgments

 * List of possible special characters to be used sourced from Oracle document ["Special Characters Supported for Passwords"](https://docs.oracle.com/cd/E11223_01/doc.910/e11197/app_special_char.htm#MCMAD416).
+* Background animation adapted from article ["Matrix (and perlish) background effect in Javascript :)"](https://dev.to/thibaultduponchelle/matrix-and-perlish-background-effect-in-javascript-4hdg) by Tib on Dev.